DaoChaShao/matlab-class/README.md

 2. **Initialize a local repository**
 Run the command `repo = gitinit("repoName")` in MATLAB to initialize a local repository.
 You can check the repository status using `status(repo)`.
 3. **Add new files**
 For any new files in your project, click **Add to Source Control**.
 Then commit your changes using appropriate commit messages.
-4.**Complete the first submission**
+4. **Complete the first submission**
 Complete the first submission by filling in the required information before sharing the repository.
 5. **Share to GitHub**
 In MATLAB, go to the **Source Control** tab and click **Share to GitHub**.
 Follow the prompts to create a corresponding repository on GitHub.